spatialnous/salatest/docs/commandline.md

 calculation to the given value.
 The default value is unrestricted (`-1`)
 - `-pb` Enables creating a boundary graph.

-Example: `./depthmapXcli_macos -f gallery.graph -o gallery_prep.graph -m VISPREP
+Example: `./depthmapcli_macos -f gallery.graph -o gallery_prep.graph -m VISPREP
 -pg 0.4 -pf 3.0,4.0 -pr 5`

 ### Mode options for `AXIAL`

-This modes runs the various things that depthmapX can do around axial analysis.
+This modes runs the various things that depthmap can do around axial analysis.
 It has two different kinds of options: command options that specify what to run, and modifiers that impact how these are run.